bogadrian/gatsby-final/src/posts/a-saga-dilemma.md

 It works like a charm, confirming me what I already knew very well: Redux Saga is amazing!

 No side effects, totally independent from React code, running on its own, asynchronously!

+PS: Please don't yell on me because I have the user set to any; I still have to figure out its type.
+There are 2 kind of users, very diffrent from each other.
+Probably an intersection would work in an interface.
+I still have to see that part!